 The Kindergarten Project

 The Kindergarten Project partners college students with Kindergarten classrooms to bring individualized attention to the Kindergarten students and provides an in-school experience to aspiring teachers and youth development workers enrolled in one of Rhode Island’s higher education programs.
-The partnership reduces ratios in the Kindergarten classroom 2 hours a day, resulting in increased student proficiency levels in the classroom.
+The partnership reduces ratios in the Kindergarten classroom for up to 2 hours a day, resulting in increased student proficiency levels in the classroom.

 Breakfast Buddies connects a child who can benefit from a one-on-one relationship with a positive role model who can inspire and motivate them to dream big and set goals for positive growth.
 This happens through consistent weekly sessions with their adult “buddy” over breakfast in the Charles N. Fortes Elementary School cafeteria.
 Mentors are invited to meet with a selected group of Kindergarten students on one regularly scheduled day per week.
 Buddies will come prepared with a book to read and be expected to help children with their breakfast routines.”